rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-aws.md

 For more details you may refer to the [Alert Logic upstream vendor documentation](https://docs.alertlogic.com/install/cloud/amazon-web-services-threat-manager-direct-windows.htm)

 ### Deployment of vendor agents

+Individual PDR agents are deployed and maintained by the Rackspace PDR team.
+However, we do have base requirements that must be met to ensure our automated deployment system and PDR Rackers can access your instances to deploy or troublshoot agents and systems.

 **Please follow the steps outlined below, to ensure successful agent deployments**
 - Deploy using Rackspace PDR compatable operating systems and kernels